Vinblastine for Dogs

 Vinblastine for Dogs: a Vinca Alkaloid

-Although vincristine and vinblastine are distilled from the same plant their chemistry and mechanisms of action as well as their toxic effects are different.
-These factors influence which of these drugs might be chosen to treat your pet.
+Although vincristine and vinblastine are distilled from the same plant, their chemistry, mechanisms of action, and their toxic effects are different.
+These factors influence which drugs your veterinarian might chose to treat your pet.

 Brand Names